 - To make the glaze, melt the butter and the milk in the microwave for 30 seconds.
 Add the brown sugar and vanilla, and stir until the sugar has melted (heat for an additional 30 seconds in the microwave if necessary).
 Whisk in the confectioner's sugar, starting with 1/4 cup and adding more as needed to make a thick glaze.

-- Glaze the scones and sprinkle the top with raw sugar if desired.
+- Glaze the scones and sprinkle the top with raw sugar or sprinkles if desired.
 Store tightly covered in a cool place up to 4 days.

 Adapted from theKitchn